 Carbamazepine is the chemical name of an old anticonvulsant drug.
 Several companies sell brand name versions of the drug: Carbatrol (Validus Pharmaceuticals, Inc.), Equetro (Shire Phramaceuticals), and Tegretol (Novartis).
-The FDA approves it for bipolar I disorder, epilepsy, and trigeminal neuralagia, and it is often sold in oral tablets.
+The FDA has approved it to treat bipolar I disorder, epilepsy, and trigeminal neuralagia, and it is often sold in oral tablets.

 Carbamazapine is a member of the carboxamide class of anticonvulsants.
-Carboxamides prevent sodium from conducting through cell membranes, and the net effect is that brain cells release fewer electrical impulses, reducing seizures.
-A chemist at Swiss pharmaceutical company Novartis AG first discovered the drug in 1953.
+Carboxamides prevent sodium from conducting through cell membranes, with the effect that brain cells release fewer electrical impulses, reducing seizures.
+A chemist at Swiss pharmaceutical company Novartis AG discovered the usefulness of the drug in 1953.
 Pharmaceutical companies first used it to treat trigeminal neuralgia, and in early 1971 Japanese doctors began prescribing it for epilepsy and bipolar disorders.

 Potential Carbamazepine Side Effects Include Stevens-Johnson Syndrome and Suicidal Ideations and Behaviors